 Osteomyelitis of the Jaw

 Osteomyelitis is an infection of the bone.
-The temporomandibular joint is rarely affected by osteomyelitis, but when it is—it requires immediate attention.
+The temporomandibular joint is rarely affected by osteomyelitis, but when it is, it requires immediate attention.
 Lack of jaw and neck mobility may occur during and after the infection, and physical therapy will help improve your jaw mobility to restore your ability to eat, speak, and brush your teeth.

 What Is Osteomyelitis of the Jaw?